Professor Dominic Johnson, BA (Warw) MA PhD (Lon) FHEA

 I joined the Department of Drama at Queen Mary in 2006 after completing a PhD in History of Art at the Courtauld Institute of Art.

-In my research, I write about performance art and live art – experimental forms of performance that do away with many of the formal conventions of theatre – and I focus especially on artists whose work has tended to be marginalised in institutional and critical histories of art and performance.
-In recent years, I have published books and chapters on performance art and live art in relation to such varied themes and problems as extremity and endurance, consensual self-injury, censorship, HIV/AIDS, sabotage, intimacy, the occult, crime, and pornography.
-More broadly, I write about visual art, especially time-based practices including photography, sculpture, video, and film.
+I write about performance art and live art – experimental forms of performance that do away with many of the formal conventions of theatre – and I focus especially on artists whose work has tended to be marginalised in institutional and critical histories of art and performance.
+I have published books and chapters on performance art and live art in relation to such varied themes and problems as extremity and endurance, censorship, HIV/AIDS, intimacy, and pornography.
+More broadly, I write about visual art, including through art criticism published in periodicals such as Art Monthly.
 My commitment to public engagement includes working with artists, especially through advocacy, curating, and collaborative book projects.
-My investment in subcultural histories, marginal identities, and sexual cultures is fundamental to my research, as well as to my teaching at undergraduate and postgraduate levels.

 - Performance art and live art after 1960